 What services do you offer?

-I offer consulting, contributing writing and photography!
+I offer several services, including writing, photography, intake and assessment, and more!
 You can access my portfolios by clicking here or book a session with me by clicking here.
-Most clients hire me for some combination of those three services.
+Most clients hire me for one service or a combination of a few.

 What is one thing I can do right now to eat better?